SenseNet/sensenet/docs/build-repository.md

 > Yes, this is a simple but powerful IoC framework inside sensenet.

 ## Application start
 If you [installed sensenet](install-sn-from-nuget.md) in an Asp.Net application you already have an `Application_Start` method in your application class derived from our `SenseNetGlobal` class.
-If you want to configure the repository builder instance right before sensenet starts the repository, you only have to override the `ConfigureRepository` method and add your providers and options.
+If you want to access the repository builder instance right before sensenet starts the repository, you only have to override the `BuildRepository` method and add your providers and options.

 ```csharp
 public class MvcApplication : SenseNet.Portal.SenseNetGlobal